bnarath/YouTube_Trending/README.md

 <hr>

-**Also, Videos made in English trend significantly longer than that of other languages.**
+**Also, Videos made in English trended significantly longer than that of other languages.**

 <img src="youtube-trending/Image/Popularity_for_Languages.png" alt="Language_Vs_Trending"/>

 <hr>

+**Category:

-**We studied trending categories across countries and found "Entertainment" is the most trending category in all countries except Great Britain(GB) and Russia.**  **In GB, Music outnumbered the Entertainment whereas in Russia "People & Blogs" surmounted Entertainment!**
+**We studied trending categories across countries and found "Entertainment" is the most trending category in all countries except Great Britain(GB) and Russia.**  **In GB, "Music" outnumbered "Entertainment" whereas in Russia "People & Blogs" surmounted "Entertainment"!**

 <img src="youtube-trending/Image/Cat1_with_360217.png" alt="Country_Category_Composition" width="700" height="900"/>